 Common Errors: Once you load up the firmware, grblHAL is expecting normally closed limit and probe switches.
 If you use normally open limit switches, you will get error message from bCNC that say: "XYZHSEP".
 These are seven individual error messages that are associated with not having the expected hardware configuration.
 You can fix these by opening the terminal and sending the following commands: $5 = 7 (this inverts the x, y, and z end stops, fixing the X, Y, and Z errors).
 Sending $14 = 70 inverts the emergency stop (E), hold (H) and start (S) switches.
 Sending $6 = 1 inverts the probe switch, fixing the P error.

 The fast and easy way to get from idea to product is to throw money at it.
 That is not what we do and I am not going to pretend to know the ins and outs of what is involved.
 Here is a review of some options.
 Autodesk Fusion offers a version with limited functionality for personal use is free for 3 years.
 After that, I assume that you need to pay for it.
+VCarve also has free versions and time limited options.

 CAM is an acronym for Computer Assisted Manufacturing.
 Here is a reddit page that discusses some of the options.

 While 3D printing usually uses .stl files, milling requires files written in GCode.
 Some programs require files in DXF format.
 We have used a program built into our controller software (bCNC).
 The CAM functions of bCNC are not intuitive and it takes a bit of time to figure out how to use them.
-There is no documentation or video available.
+Documentation is rather limited, but here is something to get started.
+Here is a link to a web based DXF to CAM program.
+Here is a link to a tutorial for using a program called FlatCAM to generate tool paths for milling pcb boards.

 PyCAM, a cautionary tale: One CAM program that looked promising is PyCAM, an open source python based program that works with Linux.
-Pycam has a problem with one of the modules () being deprecated.
-This can be gotten around using code in a pull-request from the GitHub page.
+Pycam has a problem with one or more of the modules being deprecated.
+This is discussed in a pull-request from the GitHub page.
+As far as I can tell, PyCAM is not functional.

 GCode can be generated from drawing files (usually in DXF format) by a number of programs.
 Here is a link to a web page where you can download a program for converting DXF files to GCode.
 Here is a link to an online program available from the folks at OpenBuilds.
 Here is another online program.